-(g)megabuf(index) Returns the value of the buffer at the given index. (g)megabuf(index, value) Sets the value of the buffer at the given index. (g)closest(x, y, z, index, Finds the index of the closest set of x,y,z values (as in, three consec- count, stride) utive buffer values) to the given x,y,z values within count iterations and stride space between each iteration, starting at the given index value.
+(g)megabuf(index) Returns the value of the buffer at the given index. (g)megabuf(index, value) Sets the value of the buffer at the given index. (g)closest(x, y, z, index, count, stride) Finds the index of the closest set of x,y,z values (as in, three consecutive buffer values) to the given x,y,z values within count iterations and stride space between each iteration, starting at the given index value.